VitaZheltyakov/phaser-arcade-circles-plugin/README.md

 * Remember, this is an arcade physics.
 Not real physics.
 Therefore, some collisions may seem strange.
 * Remember, that the _setCircle_ function overrides scaling and anchor point.

-### The problem of different masses

-Sometimes in a collision bodies of different mass occurs sticking effect.
-In fact, one body pushes another endlessly.
-Unfortunately, this problem is related with the peculiarities of calculation and on the right it is not possible.
-Using the "body.bounce > 1" reduces the chance of the problem.

 ### License

 Phaser Arcade Circles plugin is released under the [MIT License](http://opensource.org/licenses/MIT).